Handbook for Directors of Undergraduate Studies in Yale College

 As DUS, you have responsibility for the quality and range of undergraduate instruction in your department and the contents and structure of the undergraduate major.
 You do this within guidelines laid down by the chair and other faculty of your department and by the Yale College Faculty, and in accordance with the regulations and usages of Yale College.
 This general charge may give rise to obligations that cannot easily be defined in a manual of this sort, and in any event the duties of a DUS differ from department to department, depending on the size of the department and on its own administrative traditions.
 Yet there are some obligations that most directors of undergraduate studies must fulfill, and these are described in this handbook.

-Appropriate people to get in touch with about the various duties described here have been indicated throughout the text.
+Appropriate people with whom to get in touch about the various duties described here have been indicated throughout the text.
 Additionally, a roster of those who can assist you with specific questions is available at Faculty FAQ.
 General questions may be directed to the Yale College Dean's Office.
 Directors of undergraduate studies and others are urged to send information about omissions or mistakes in this handbook, as well as suggestions for improving it, to the University Registrar's Office at email@example.com.

 Throughout this handbook, “department” almost always refers to both departments and programs.